Lenders

 Making Deposits

-Depositing assets to a Wildcat market is a fairly simple process, and we presume in this section that a lender wishing to lend to a borrower through a market has obtained an access credential (either self-served via a Keyring Network policy, an explicit whitelist or however the market is set up).
+Depositing assets to a Wildcat market is a fairly simple process, and we presume in this section that a lender wishing to lend to a borrower through a market has obtained an deposit credential from a role provider attached to the market via the protocol UI.
 We'll fill out some examples here as markets start spinning up and we can display some concrete examples.

 If the borrower has specified that they want to make use of it, the lender will be asked whether or not they wish to countersign an associated Wildcat Master Loan Agreement (MLA) parametised for the specific market terms.
-Note that dependent on the borrower, this may not be in place, and rather there is a separate legal agreement that is offered to the lender which you may be asked to sign off-chain.
+Note that dependent on the borrower, this may not be in place: there may be a different version of a loan agreement presented to you, or there may be a separate legal agreement that is offered to the lender which you may be asked to sign off-chain.
+We can't know for sure!

 Provided that the lender holds some of the underlying asset, and there is capacity in the market, the lender is able to deposit as much of the asset as they are willing to (or up to the capacity), receiving in exchange a 1:1 amount of the market token associated with that particular market.
 The lender that deposits 133.7 XYZ tokens into a market will receive 133.7 market tokens - with the market token name depending on what was selected by the borrower when the market was launched: e.g. wildcatXYZ.